microsoft/napajs/benchmark/README.md

 - `zone.execute` scales linearly on number of workers, which is expected.
 - The overhead of calling `zone.execute` from node is around 0.1ms after warm-up, `zone.executeSync` is around 0.2ms.
 The cost of using anonymous function is neglectable.
 - `transport.marshall` cost on small plain JavaScript values is about 3x of JSON.stringify.
-- The overhead of `store.set` and `store.get` is around 0.06ms plus transport overhead on the objecs.
+- The overhead of `store.set` and `store.get` is around 0.06ms plus transport overhead on the objects.

 ## Napa vs. Node on JavaScript execution
 Please refer to [node-napa-perf-comparison.ts](node-napa-perf-comparison.ts).